CodeBy-Ayush/EfficientPageReplacementSimulator/README.md

 📜 User-Defined Reference String – Test with custom input patterns ✅ Selective Algorithm Execution – Run one or multiple algorithms as needed

-🚀 Experience a powerful and interactive page replacement simulator!
+🚀 Experience a powerfuls and interactive page replacement simulator!

 ---